KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-absorption.md

 # Elemental Absorption

 Elemental Absorption is the capability of certain Anemo abilities to be infused with either Hydro, Pyro, Cyro, or Electro.
-Such abilities can only be infused once with a single element per use, and will deal damage of that type periodically throughout the ability's duration.
+Such abilities can only be infused once with a single Element per use, and will deal damage of that type periodically throughout the ability's duration.

 ## Absorption Triggers